PacoReinaCampo/MPSoC-DV/requirements/psl/book/chapters/chapter3.md

-# Definitions, Acronyms, and Abbreviations
+# DEFINITIONS, ACRONYMS, AND ABBREVIATIONS

 This section of a technical document is crucial for ensuring that all readers have a clear understanding of the terms, acronyms, abbreviations, and special terms used throughout the document.
 It provides precise definitions and explanations to avoid any ambiguity or misunderstanding.

-## Definitions
+## DEFINITIONS

 ### Purpose